-I tried using high capacity rechargables, and have been able to shoot more than 1500 DSLR photos on a single set of six AAs, even with a hefty 300mm telephoto attached.
+I tried using high capacity rechargeables, and have been able to shoot more than 1500 DSLR photos on a single set of six AAs, even with a hefty 300mm telephoto attached.
 However, this was on a hot day; cold weather weakens all batteries, and you will get less shots.
 So, the way to get around this on cold days is to have two sets of batteries, one in your pocket keeping warm, the other in the device, and swap them around after each gigapan.
 Simple!
 My batteries were Vapex brand, with 2900mAh capacity; there are now other brands on the market with even higher capacities (but beware some are cheap imitations!)

 Be sure to use an "intelligent charger", as some cheap chargers can shorten the life of your batteries due to over-charging.
 The good chargers are quite expensive, but worth the money in the long run.
 The advertised cell life of hundreds of cycles can only be achieved with a charger that continually monitors the current, voltage and delta characteristics, and then backs off the current; I use a La Crosse model, and limit the maximum charge rate to 200mA.

 When taking large numbers of photographs, i.e. up in the hundreds or even thousands, new problems begin to manifest, such as battery power, changing lighting conditions, and ever greater memory and computer requirements.
 But, with patience, trail and error, and a bit of forward planning, amazingly detailed panoramas can be achieved - like this one.

 After I remembered my Canon HV20 video camera took still photos and had a 10x zoom, I made a panorama with it.
 However, the whole process was quite tedious because I couldn't use the Gigapan robot (although it would be quite simple to make a longer shutter-activating lever and use the robot) and the HV20 isn't well suited to high contrast panoramas, as the aperture resets after each shot, and can't be locked.

-In this regard my older Ricoh GX200 compact is much easier to use.
-In fact, the GX200 can even shoot bracketed images with a time delay start, a highly convenient characteristic and something my Pentax DSLR can't do (though I could work around it using a remote, coupled to the Epic button pusher, but it would be a bit of a hassle).
-Many of my smaller panoramas were shot with the versatile little GX200 (which handily also accepts two AAA batteries, can shoot RAW, and has a programmable interval timer, great for time lapse videos).
+In this regard my older Ricoh GX200 compact is much easier to use than the Lumix ZS20.
+In fact, the GX200 can even shoot bracketed RAW images with a time delay start, a highly convenient characteristic that allows the rig to 'settle' after the shutter button has been pressed; its something most entry-level DSLR's can't do (though you could work around it using a remote, coupled to the Epic button pusher, but it would be a bit of a hassle).
+Many of my smaller panoramas were shot with the versatile little GX200 (which handily also accepts two AAA batteries, and can even shoot bracketed RAW with its integral programmable interval timer, great for HDR time lapse videos).
 In fact, for panoramas shot in three rows or less, I mainly use the little Ricoh, often just with the tripod without the gigapan robotic head, or even hand-held.
 For such a small camera, its resolution is quite surprising.

 If I see a lamp post or pole, and have a camera in my pocket, I often use the pole as a kind of surrogate tripod: holding the camera vertically with its base firmly against the pole, shooting an image then moving the camera, say, 30 degrees further around the pole, you can often obtain quite good results; that's how I shot this one.
 Likewise, if I am in an interesting restaurant or cafe, and there is glass or bottle handy, you can use it instead of a tripod; if you are careful to pivot the camera around the lens 'pupil' point, you can minimise parallax error of foreground objects and get surprisingly good results: this panorama was made this way.

 Until you get familiar with them, GigaPans - especially 360 degree ones - fool the eye, which at first 'sees' what appears to be a single wide-angle shot.
 Below is a 360 degree panorama shot in Cambodia with an Epic 100 and a Ricoh GX200 compact, taking only a few minutes, but providing a quite unusual perspective.
 If you zoom into the patch of bare ground on the centre-left-hand side (using the zoom tool on the left) you will see a person riding a bicycle - quite surprising since the Ricoh has only a 3x zoom.